Adam Scott, Principal Acoustics Engineer

-Working from home has become the ‘new normal’ for a lot of people during lockdown, but whilst we have been adjusting, our homes haven’t necessarily changed, beyond the addition of a desk…
+Working from home is now common place due to lockdown, but whilst we have been adjusting, our homes haven’t necessarily changed, beyond the addition of a desk…

 A recent study has revealed an intriguing insight into the effects of indoor soundscapes during lockdown, which we believe could ultimately help us to improve the design of our homes.
 As acoustic designers of both modern homes and workplaces, this fundamental information on people’s perceptions and responses to sounds and noise is an essential ingredient.

 From this we have an evidence base on what matters to people and how soundscapes influence their wellbeing.

 The already established science tells us that noise adversely affects our health, causing us annoyance, sleep disturbance and stress, with clear links to cardiovascular problems.
 But for some time now, there has been growing recognition that simply assessing the level or magnitude of noise does not give us the whole truth about its effects.
 This latest research, which forms part of a much wider global reaching programme, is seeking to better understand our human responses to sound, both positive and negative.